Join and get involved

-- Membership for Interprofessional Education and Collaborative Practice (IPECP) related Organisations and Networks
+- Affiliation for Interprofessional Education and Collaborative Practice (IPECP) related Organisations and Networks

 - Subscriber to our News Updates

-- To apply to join as an organisational or individual member, or receive information as subscriber, the required information should be submitted through this page.
+- To apply to join as an organisational or individual partner, or receive information as subscriber, the required information should be submitted through this page.

-- Members and collaborators are required to endorse the founding values and principles of Interprofessional.Global.
+- Partners are required to endorse the founding values and principles of Interprofessional.Global.

-- Should memberships fees be introduced, those failing to honour their commitment within a fixed period will be considered to have resigned from the Interprofessional.Global.
-Membership fees will be displayed on Interprofessional.Global’s website.
+- Should partnership fees be introduced, those failing to honour their commitment within a fixed period will be considered to have resigned from the Interprofessional.Global.
+Partnership fees will be displayed on Interprofessional.Global’s website.

-- Any member may withdraw by emailing the Secretariat.
+- Any partner may withdraw by emailing the Secretariat.
 The resignation is effective from the date the email is sent.

 - Interprofessional Education (IPE) includes, and is inseparable from, Collaborative Practice (CP).

 - IPECP should be promoted as an evidence-based strategy to bolster the health workforce in meeting the health needs of countries at a time when the world is facing a shortage of health workers,